Jlowkee19/comp603-pdc-project2/EXECUTABLE_README.md

 1. **Copy the entire project folder** (includes database and resources)
 2. **Or share just the JAR file** (target/CafeInventorySystem-1.0-SNAPSHOT-executable.jar)
 	   - Recipients will need to create their own database
 	   - Application will auto-initialize on first run

 ### Platform Compatibility

 The JAR file is platform-independent and will run on:

 - ✅ Windows (7, 8, 10, 11)
 - ✅ macOS (Intel and Apple Silicon)
 - ✅ Linux (most distributions)
 - ✅ Any system with Java 21+

 ---
 ## 📞 Support

 For issues or questions:
-- **Lorenz Soriano:** 18011129@massey.ac.nz
+- **Lorenz Soriano:** xvq7775@autuni.ac.nz
-- **Phoebe Cruz:** 21143576@massey.ac.nz
+- **Phoebe Cruz:** tfs0091@autuni.ac.nz
 - **GitHub:** https://github.com/Jlowkee19/comp603-pdc-project2

 ---

 ## 📝 License

-This project is developed for academic purposes as part of COMP603 coursework at Massey University.
+This project is developed for academic purposes as part of COMP603 coursework at Auckland University of Technology

 **Note:** This is a complete, standalone application that doesn't require any IDE or development environment to run.
 Simply ensure Java 21+ is installed and use the provided launcher scripts for the best experience.